-Foo Fighters dedicate 'Everlong' to late drummer Taylor Hawkins at Glastonbury 2023
+Foo Fighters dedicate 'Everlong' to late drummer Taylor Hawkins at Glastonbury Festival 2023

 The Foos took to the Pyramid Stage this evening, finally confirming that they were behind mystery band The Churnups.

-Hawkins died in Bogotá, Colombia, in March 2022 while the band were on tour in South America.
+Hawkins, the band’s long-time drummer, died in Bogotá, Colombia, in March 2022 while the band were on tour in South America.
 He was 50 years old.

-Towards the end of the set, Grohl told the crowd that they usually play the next song as “their way of saying goodbye, because we never like to say goodbye”.
+Towards the end of the band’s surprise set, Grohl told the crowd that they usually play the next song as “their way of saying goodbye, because we never like to say goodbye”.
 He went on: “‘Cause I always figure if you guys come back, we’ll come back.
-We’re coming back next year for a whole fucking tour so you can come back and see us then.”
+We’re coming back next year for a whole fucking tour so you can come back and see us then.

-“But I would like to thank every one of you for sticking around for the last 28 years,” he continued before sharing: “I’d like to dedicate this song to Mr Taylor Hawkins.
+“But I would like to thank every one of you for sticking around for the last 28 years,” he continued, before sharing: “I’d like to dedicate this song to Mr Taylor Hawkins.
 So let’s sing this one loud as shit for Mr Taylor.”

-Grohl was then met with cheers from the crowd and a chant of “Taylor”, before he told the crowd to “Sing it for T” as the band started to play ‘Everlong’.
+Grohl was then met with cheers from the crowd and a chant of “Taylor” before he told the fans to “Sing it for T”, as the band started to play ‘Everlong’.

-Watch a snippet of the performance below.
+Watch snippets of the performance below.

+Yes, @foofighters were the secret @glastonbury act, and yes, I did cry through Everlong. 🥲 pic.twitter.com/2AJj1kuVwP

 The Foo Fighters playing 'Everlong' at #Glastonbury – dedicated to Taylor Hawkins ❤️#Glastonbury23 pic.twitter.com/N12l9GpUay